-This course provides an introduction to theories and to methodological approaches used in the study of mass communication.
-Students will apply research skills to scientifically evaluate messages, media and audiences.
+This course introduces theories and to methodological approaches used in the study of mass communication.
+Students will apply research skills to scientifically evaluate messages, media, and audiences.
 A variety of data collection techniques will be utilized to give students a hands-on approach in the assessment of media.
 The course will also examine media and its messages from a theoretical perspective.
 Pre-requisite: COMM 101